CRutkowski/Kijiji-Scraper/README.md

 If you want to share your tech skills with your friends, you need to do an extra step, but it's worth it !

 In order to avoid concurrent accesses to ads JSON file and corrupt the file , you'll need to dedicate one file per searches (this WILL happend to you if you don't follow this advise).
-In the following example, ads matching URL1 will be sent to robert, you and me (because robert is usung a different ads file) - same for URL2 and laura.
+In the following example, ads matching URL1 will be sent to robert, you and me (because robert is using a different ads file) - same for URL2 and laura.

 ```crontab